kataras/iris/README.md

 ## Community

-If you'd like to discuss this package, or ask questions about it, please use one of the following:
+If you'd like to discuss this package, or ask questions about it, feel free to

 * **Chat**: https://gitter.im/kataras/iris

 ## Todo
 *  Complete the documents
-*  Query parameters
 *  Create examples in this repository

 ## Licence

 This project is licensed under the MIT license.